tganshaw/pidgey__tudorg_andrewt194_stevenw92/README.md

 Website with login system and editable wiki pages

-Install Guide: tbd
+Install Guide: install the app folder w/ all its contents, purge Data folder if necessary Make sure all requirements are met in requirements.txt

-Launch Codes: tbd
+Launch Codes: run python __init__.py in app folder, and click link